-The Company incurred ordinary and capital losses for a total of approximately \$5.3 million during its C Corporation taxable years that remain available for use and may be carried forward to its 1998 and subsequent taxable years.
+The Company incurred ordinary and capital losses for a total of approximately \$4.9 million during its C Corporation taxable years that remain available for use and may be carried forward to its 1998 and subsequent taxable years.
 Ordinarily, a corporation that elects to qualify as a RIC may not use its loss carryforwards from C Corporation taxable years to offset RIC investment company taxable income or net capital gains.
 In addition, a corporation that elects to qualify as a RIC continues to be taxable as a C Corporation on any gains realized within 10 years of its qualification as a RIC from sales of assets that were held by the corporation on the effective date of the election ("C Corporation Assets") to the extent of any gain built into the assets on such date ("Built-In Gain").
 The Company has filed a private ruling request with the Internal Revenue Service ("IRS") asking the IRS to rule that the Company can carry forward its C Corporation losses to offset any Built-In Gains resulting from sales of its C Corporation Assets, thereby enabling the Company to retain some or all of the proceeds from such sales without disqualifying itself as a RIC or incurring corporate level income tax.
-The Company intends to use the \$5.3 million loss carryforward to reduce the taxes due to Built-In Gains.
-The June 30, 1998 NAV includes the ordinary and capital loss carryforwards which is approximately \$0.17.
+Although the IRS, for technical reasons, has stated that it will not issue a private letter ruling on this matter, the Company has received a tax opinion letter from Sutherland, Asbill and Brennan LLP which supports the Company's position.
+The Company intends to use the \$4.9 million loss carryforward to reduce the taxes due to Built-In Gains.
+The September 30, 1998 NAV includes the ordinary and capital loss carryforwards of approximately \$0.10 per share.